minetest-mods/irc/README.txt

     /part
         Part the IRC channel.

+    /irc_connect
+        Connect the bot manually to the IRC network.

+    /irc_disconnect
+        Disconnect the bot manually to the IRC network (this does not shutdown the game).

+    /irc_reconnect
+        A combination of /irc_disconnect and /irc_connect.

 You can also send private messages from IRC to in-game players, though it's a bit tricky.

-To do it, you must send a private message to the "proxy" user (set with the `mt_irc.server_nick' option above), in the following format:
+To do it, you must send a private message to the bot (set with the `mt_irc.server_nick' option above), in the following format:
     >playername message
 For example, if there's a player named `mtuser', you can send him/her